Back to Top

 Through an external party:

 We report taxes, royalties and other fees paid to governments in line with the Government of Canada’s Extractive Sector Transparency Measures Act (ESTMA) – an act that contributes to global efforts against corruption.
+We also report our measures taken pursuant to Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act.

 Supplier & Contractor Management